0xatul/webChallenge/README.md

 ## Launching Docker image

-To run the application use the docker-compose configuration file.
+Clone the repo and run the following command

 ```shell
 $ docker-compose up --shell